Creative Jobs: What Graphic Designers Do

 Navigation improvement

 Custom graphic elements are a great way to improve navigation and boost usability.
-Practice shows it has a great impact on conversions and retaining readers, providing an easy flow of journey through the website or app, map or city navigation.
-In addition, all this positive influence is supported by aesthetic pleasure if visual performance is consistent and keeps a harmonic composition.
+Practice shows it has a significant impact on conversions and reader retention, providing an easy flow of the journey through the website or app, map, or city navigation.
+In addition, all this positive influence is supported by aesthetic pleasure if the visual performance is consistent and keeps a harmonic composition.

 Custom artistic icons for categories of Cuteen app